Felipe Rodríguez (singer)

 Luis Felipe Rodríguez, better known as Felipe "La Voz" Rodríguez, (May 8, 1926 - May 26, 1999) born in Caguas, Puerto Rico, was a singer of boleros.
 He is regarded as the most popular Puerto Rican male singer of the 1950s based on record sales and live audience records.
 Many of Rodríguez's recordings are often considered to be classics in Puerto Rico.

 Early years

 Rodríguez was born in the Savarona section of Caguas, the son of a sharecropper and a midwife.
 He had a rough childhood; his father died before he was born.
 In 1930, his mother Carmen moved to Santurce and settled in Barrio Obrero, a working class district of San Juan.
 There, Rodríguez went to school and practiced his singing skills during his free time.
-Julito Rodríguez (no relation to Felipe), another bolero singer, heard Rodriguez sing and invited him to form a singing duo; they later they formed a trio called "Los Romanceros" (The Romanceers) and he first took part in a radio program, the popular amateur showcase "Tribuna del Arte", hosted and produced by Rafael Quiñones Vidal.
+Julito Rodríguez (no relation to Felipe), another bolero singer, heard Rodriguez sing and invited him to form a singing duo; they later formed a trio called "Los Romanceros" (The Romanceers) and he first took part in a radio program, the popular amateur showcase "Tribuna del Arte", hosted and produced by Rafael Quiñones Vidal.